Sophie Rivera: Artworks

 Rouge et Noir (Red and Black) 1977-1978, included five coloured photographs capturing used tampons in a toilet bowl.
 Bowl Study, 1977–1978, included four black and white photographs of her own faces.
 Created during the same period, both series captured bodily fluids in a toilet bowl.
 Created to deconstruct the female body and taboo topics, Rivera's series was later followed with self-portrait, a black and white photograph capturing her crouched, naked body over a toilet bowl.

 Nuyorican Portraits, 1978, is a collection of 50 black and white photographs of Puerto Rican Americans in her neighbourhood.
 Deconstructing the stereotypical American image of Puerto Ricans, the series functioned to embrace individuality and diversity.
-This was achieved through the consistent use of her home as the location for the photographs, with participants captured against a black backdrop.
+She consistently used her home as the location for the photographs, with participants captured against a black backdrop.
 Her most famous series, six pieces from the collection were presented at the Yankee Stadium on December 14, 1989, in an exhibition titled Revelations: A Latino Portfolio.
 Subsequently, 36 of the fifty photographs were destroyed in studio fire.